TobyLobster/ManicMiner2021/README.md

 The original code used an Event (timed with the vertical sync) to update the music and some sound effects.
 I now use my new timer based interrupt to do these same jobs instead.

-I make more space by putting the Foot sprite into the (formerly unused) printer buffer.
+I make more space by putting the 'foot' sprite into the (formerly unused) printer buffer.
 I also shorten code that copies sprites for the current level into the user defined characters at $0c00-$0cff.

 Now some gameplay: Miner Willy falls much slower on the BBC version (2 pixels per frame) compared to the Spectrum original (4 pixels per frame), so I reinstated the correct falling speed.
 The air runs out much faster on the original BBC version, so I made the air depletion rate much closer to the Spectrum version.